Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Conclusion

 \section{Conclusion}

-Addressing the dual challenges of architectural expressivity bottlenecks and multi-objective optimization imbalance encountered by Physics-Informed Neural Networks (PINNs) in solving partial differential equations (PDEs), this study presents an integrated framework termed DBAW-PIKAN (Dynamic Balancing Adaptive Weighting Physics-Informed Kolmogorov-Arnold Network).
-This framework synergistically combines the superior function approximation capabilities of the Kolmogorov-Arnold Network (KAN) with a novel Dynamic Balancing Adaptive Weighting (DBAW) strategy characterized by a dynamically decaying upper bound constraint.
+Addressing the dual challenges of architectural expressivity bottlenecks and multi-objective optimization imbalance encountered by PINNs in solving PDEs, we present an integrated framework termed DBAW-PIKAN .
+This framework synergistically combines the superior function approximation capabilities of KAN with a novel DBAW strategy characterized by a dynamically decaying upper bound constraint.

-The primary contributions of this research are summarized in the following three aspects: \begin{itemize} \item Architectural Innovation: By replacing the traditional Multi-Layer Perceptron (MLP) with KAN as the backbone architecture, DBAW-PIKAN effectively captures the intricate features of PDE solutions and significantly mitigates the spectral bias issue. \item Refinement of Optimization Strategy: The introduced DBAW strategy utilizes a dynamic decay parameter $\gamma(t)$ to constrain the adaptive weights.
+The primary contributions of this research are summarized in the following three aspects: \begin{itemize} \item Architectural Innovation: By replacing the traditional MLP with KAN as the backbone architecture, DBAW-PIKAN effectively captures the intricate features of PDE solutions and significantly mitigates the spectral bias issue. \item Refinement of Optimization Strategy: The introduced DBAW strategy utilizes a dynamic decay parameter $\gamma(t)$ to constrain the adaptive weights.
 This mechanism effectively alleviates the optimization instability caused by the excessive growth of weights in the early stages of training, ensuring that loss terms of different magnitudes receive balanced and continuous optimization. \item Performance Validation: Systematic numerical experiments on several benchmark PDEs—including the Helmholtz, Burgers, and nonlinear Klein-Gordon equations—demonstrate the efficacy of the DBAW-PIKAN framework.
 The results show that compared to baseline models such as standard PINN, DBAW-PINN, and PIKAN, the proposed method achieves consistent and significant improvements in accuracy, in some cases by nearly an order of magnitude.
 Furthermore, the mechanistic analysis of weight and loss dynamics elucidates the critical role of the DBAW strategy in achieving stable and balanced optimization. \end{itemize}